Golumpki Recipe (Polish Stuffed Cabbage)

 - Once cabbage is cooled, remove the leafs from the cabbage head.
 Take a paring knife and cut the lower portion of the “vein” from the leaf.
 This vein is very tough and needs to be removed.
 It will make it much easier to roll the meat mixture in the cabbage leaf.
 Continue to do this until you remove as many leaves from the cabbage as you can.

-- Lay a cabbage leaf down on a flat surface thus allowing you to roll it easier.
-Take some of the meat mixture and form into a large meatball.
-You may make these as large or as small as you prefer therefore choose the size of your preference.
+- Lay a cabbage leaf flat on a surface, allowing you to roll it more easily.
+Take some of the meat mixture and form it into a large meatball.
+You may make the golumpki as large or as small as you prefer; therefore, choose the size of your preference.
 Place the meatball in the center of the cabbage leaf.
 Wrap the cabbage leaf around the meat mixture (see video above).

-- Pour tomato soup mixture over the top of the stuffed cabbage and reserve a small amount to be used in the next step.
+- Pour the tomato soup mixture over the top of the golumpki and reserve a small amount to be used in the next step.

 - If you have cabbage leaves remaining, cover the entire top of the stuffed cabbage in the roaster.